 Gum grafting is a procedure used to add more tissue to the gums.
 Unlike other parts of the body, your gums don’t grow naturally.
 If disease damages them, you have to replace the missing gum to heal the area.
 This replacement tissue can come from the roof of your own mouth, other parts of your gums, or from a deceased donor.

 During the surgery, your doctor will carefully attach the new tissue to your gums.
 Over time, your gums will bind with and absorb this tissue.
-The end result is extra gum around your tooth.
+The connective tissue graft then effectively adds extra gum around your tooth.
 This extra tissue helps hold teeth in place.

-How to Tell if You Need Gum Grafting
+How to Tell if You Need a Gum Grafting Procedure

-There’s all sorts of reasons to need grafting.
+There’s all sorts of reasons to need a gum graft procedure.
 Your doctor might suggest it for any situation where you don’t have enough gums.
 Some reasons to get grafting include:

 - You have gum disease that caused gum recession.